Patrick-Gemmell/ICS3U-2019-Group1/docs/menu/splash_scene.rst

 For our splash screens, we have to have two of them: MT Game Studios and our company studios.
 For a splash screen to work all we had to do was take a 160x128 picture and create our design, then we cut it up into 16x16 pictures and put it in a image bank.
 Once it's in an image bank we put together like a puzzle on the pybadge, like so:

+Here is the MT Game Studio splash screen:

 .. figure:: https://raw.githubusercontent.com/Patrick-Gemmell/ICS3U-2019-Group1/master/docs/menu/images/mt_game_studio.bmp
     :height: 256 px
     :align: center
     :alt: Image Bank for MT Game Studios Splash Screen

+And this is how it looks all together:

+And this is how it is done: